What are organic labels and what does organic labelling involve?

 What organic labels are

 Organic labels are officially recognised certifications affixed on certain products.
 They show you, consumer, that some goods have some particularities that others don’t have.
 However, some labels are stricter and more controlled than others.
-It can actually be a disadvantage for some dishonest companies that attempt to greenwash you.
-But for you, the more regulated a label is, the better.
+Therefore, some dishonest companies that attempt to greenwash you.
+But keep this in mind: the more regulated a label is, the better.